-(a) Procedural aspects

-43. The Republic of Korea argued that the United States could not challenge the GATT compatibility of Korea's restrictions under Article XXIII because of the existence of special review procedures in Article XVIII:B as well as the actual results of Article XVIII:B reviews by the Balance-of-Payments Committee.
-Korea referred to a recent panel case in which the United States had challenged tariff preferences on citrus fruit granted by the European Community to certain Mediterranean countries with whom it had concluded free trade agreements.
-The Community argued in that case that the United States complaint was inadmissible under
+- (a) Procedural aspects - The Republic of Korea argued that the United States could not challenge the GATT compatibility of Korea's restrictions under Article XXIII because of the existence of special review procedures in Article XVIII:B as well as the actual results of Article XVIII:B reviews by the Balance-of-Payments Committee.
+Korea referred to a recent panel case1 in which the United States had challenged tariff preferences on citrus fruit granted by the European Community to certain Mediterranean countries with whom it had concluded free trade agreements.
+The Community argued in that case that the United States complaint was inadmissible under Article XXIII.
+It referred to Article XXIV:7 which, in the Community's view, represented the exclusive mechanism to review the consistency of the tariff preferences and the underlying free trade agreements with the GATT.
+The panel admitted the United States complaint, but refused to consider its merits under Article XXIII:1(a).
+Instead, the panel reviewed the merits of the United States complaint exclusively under Article XXIII: 1(b), thus limiting its review to the issue of "non-violation" nullification or impairment.
+In Korea's opinion, even a "non-violation" nullification or impairment review of the present United States complaint by the Panel was not appropriate because contrary to Article XXIV, Article XXIII:B contained a specific complaint and compensation mechanism in Article XVIII:12(d).
+If anything, Article XXIV:7 could only be compared to the consultation mechanism of Article XVIII:12(b).

-European Community - Tariff Treatment on Imports of Citrus Products from Certain Countries in the Mediterranean Region, L/5776, 7 February 1985.
+1European Community - Tariff Treatment on Imports of Citrus Products from Certain Countries in the Mediterranean Region, L/5776, 7 February 1985.
 This report was not adopted by the GATT Council.